Post doc & research

 sub-questions, or tributaries, reflecting the transitional, circulatory, and uncertain, nature of the developing mud crisis.

-The Ocean-Lands: Mud Within the Earth System [Film in process]
+The Ocean-Lands: Mud Within the Earth System [Film no.2 in process, 2024/2025]

 Preface

-Human-time measures development through fragments of pottery – mudsgiven solid form and purpose by human hands.
+Human-time measures development through fragments of pottery – muds given solid form and purpose by human hands.
 Every mud is a mixture of soils and the never-ending circulation of water within the ‘Earth System’.

 Every mud mixes the political territories humans claim to hold and control with Earth’s systems humans scarcely understand, let alone control.
-In mud,the tiny scale of human histories mixes with the vast scale of the planet’sand that of the cosmos.
+In mud, the tiny scale of human histories mixes with the vast scale of the planet’sand that of the cosmos.

 Within the developing Ocean-Lands - a littoral formed by the jurisdiction of nations and the infinite spaces of the ocean-commons and atmosphere –muds take on a new significance.
-Cultures that once measured themselvesby longevity of their stories and the stability of the institutions they built, are humiliated; forced to admit they are merely the content of more powerful systems.
+Cultures that once measured themselves by longevity of their stories and the stability of the institutions they built, are humiliated; forced to admit they are merely the content of more powerful systems.

 For millennia, ‘static muds’ facilitated culture, trade, and the exchange of ideas across legal boundaries.
 Those secure muds are now in motion.